mikekatz04/BOWIE/snr_calculator_folder/README.rst

   This will download the all necessary packages to your current environment.
 It will not download the notebooks for testing and example usage.

 2) Clone the git repo on the command line, or downloading it from github.
 This is for all the modules, example jupyter notebooks, and extra files.
-This method will include BOWIE.
+This method will include BOWIE if pip install is used on the outer directory.
 To just download specific files that do not come with pip (e.g. jupyter notebook with examples), just download the files from the github.

   a) navigate to the directory of your choice.